Willie O'Ree

-William Eldon O'Ree (born October 15, 1935) is a former Canadian professional ice hockey player from Fredericton, New Brunswick.
+William Eldon O'Ree (born October 15, 1935) is a Canadian former professional ice hockey player from Fredericton, New Brunswick.
 He is widely recognized for being the first black player in the National Hockey League (NHL), playing as a winger for the Boston Bruins.
 His accomplishment of breaking the colour barrier in the NHL has led him to sometimes be referred to as the "Jackie Robinson of hockey," whom he had the chance to meet when he was younger.
-In 2018, O'Ree was inducted into the Hockey Hall of Fame, and starting that year the NHL has introduced the annual Willie O'Ree Community Hero Award in his honor.
+In 2018, O'Ree was inducted into the Hockey Hall of Fame, and starting that year the NHL has introduced the annual Willie O'Ree Community Hero Award in his honour.

 Early life and career

 William Eldon O'Ree was born on October 15, 1935, in Fredericton, New Brunswick, to Harry, a civil engineer and road maintenance worker, and Rosebud O'Ree.
 He was the youngest of nine siblings.
 His grandparents were escapees of slavery in the United States, moving to Canada through the Underground Railroad.
 Fredericton had a small black population during O'Ree's early years, with only two families living in the city at the time.

 O'Ree began skating at the age of three and started playing organized hockey at the age of five.
 O'Ree regularly used the family's backyard rink to play the game, and when the weather allowed, he would skate to school.
 In the early rinks, skin colour was never a problem, as O'Ree wrote in his autobiography, The Willie O’Ree Story: Hockey’s Black Pioneer.

 When O'Ree was 14 years old, he was taught how to bodycheck by his older brother Richard, with whom he played organized hockey.
 O'Ree also played baseball during this time for Fredericton's West Enders team, where in October 1950 he received an outstanding player trophy.
 O'Ree was predicted by The Daily Gleaner sportswriter Jack Riley to have the potential to become "another Don Newcombe, Sam Jethroe, or Jackie Robinson" in the future.
 At this age, O'Ree also met Robinson.
 At the age of 15, O'Ree participated in the New Brunswick Amateur Hockey Association playoffs as a part of the Fredericton Falcons.
 He later played for the Fredericton Capitals and attended Fredericton High School, but was deemed potentially ineligible to play hockey for the school because of a New Brunswick Interscholastic Athletic Association (NBIAA) rule forbidding players who already have a history playing intermediate or senior sports from playing on the interscholastic level.